arthurmarba/data2content/docs/affiliates.md

 Features:

-- **Connect to Stripe** button calling `POST /api/affiliate/connect/create-link` and redirecting to onboarding.
+- **Connect to Stripe** button calling `POST /api/affiliate/connect/create` then `POST /api/affiliate/connect/link` and redirecting to onboarding.
 - **Status badge** showing `pending`, `restricted`, `verified` or `disabled` based on `GET /api/affiliate/connect/status`.
 - **Commission log** table displaying date, amount, currency, status, `invoiceId` and `transferId`.
 - Displays `affiliateBalance` and manual payout instructions when the account is not verified.